- Created on the 2 February, 2017.

-The minimum sensitivity detection limit of anti-TSH (thyrotropin) receptor autoantibodies using this anti-TSH receptor antibodies ELISA kit is 0.55 U/L. The dynamic assay range for this TRAb ELISA assay is 1.0 – 40.0 U/L (WHO).
+The minimum sensitivity detection limit of anti-thyrotropin receptor auto-antibodies (TRAb) using current anti-TSH receptor antibodies ELISA kit is 0.55 U/L. The dynamic range for this assay is 1.0 – 40.0 U/L (WHO).

 - Autoimmune response to the thyroid in humans: thyroid peroxidase–the common autoantigenic denominator.
 Int.
 Rev. Immunol.
 (2000).
 19 (6): 587–618.
 McLachlan SM, Rapoport B.

 - Anti-TSH receptor antibodies in clinical practice.
 Endocrinology and metabolism clinics of North America.
 (2000) 29 (2): 339–55.
 Orgiazzi, J.